Repentant Muslims gather on Mount Arafat for haj climax

 Saudi Arabia stakes its reputation on its guardianship of Islam’s holiest sites - Mecca and Medina - and organising the pilgrimage.

-A perennial concern is the potential for disease spreading among pilgrims, who spend five days in close quarters, often eating outside and sleeping on the ground near holy sites.

-The world’s largest annual gathering of Muslims has in the past also seen stampedes, fires and riots, with authorities sometimes struggling to respond.
-Hundreds were killed in a crush in 2015, the worst disaster to strike haj for at least 25 years.
+The world’s largest annual gathering of Muslims has in the past seen stampedes, fires and riots, with authorities sometimes struggling to respond.
+A crush in 2015 killed nearly 800 pilgrims, according to Riyadh, although counts by countries of repatriated bodies showed over 2,000 may have died, more than 400 of them Iranians.

 Officials say they have taken all necessary precautions this year, with tens of thousands of security forces and health workers on hand to maintain safety and provide first aid.